 Hillary and I wanted to involve our TeamHPB athletes in this project (whether they liked it or not 😉 ) because they are the ones who continue to inspire us on a daily basis.
+We’ve been looking at some fundraising ideas for sports teams to see the kinds of things we can do to help out.
 Our team has always been a direct link to communities all over the world.
 We know that they are out there leading in their neighborhoods and setting positive examples for kids not only through triathlon, but also in their careers, and well, life.
 That is what Exceeding Expectations is all about.
 Therefore we are donating $50 from each of our athletes Q3 payments directly towards our EE fundraising efforts.
 That means we are kicking off today with over $2,300 to get us started!

 If you would like to help us in these efforts, please make a donation to the Alvarez Education Fund via Exceeding Expectations (501C3 tax-deductible) here.
 Just make a note that the donation is for the Alvarez Education fund.
 Any issues with this link you can just go to the EEfoundation.org homepage and scroll down to the “Donations welcome here” link and do the same.